 In this instance, you may benefit from sharing your schema audit findings with the content team, or whichever team is responsible for the schema implementation.

-For the purposes of this demonstration, we’ll show you a structured schema audit analysis using Clarity Audits, our advanced site audit feature.
+For the purposes of this demonstration, we’ll show you a structured schema audit analysis using our Site Audits feature.